 Ram Air’s gear dryer accessory ports on all of our gear dryers help departments keep ALL their equipment dry.
 Helmet dryers, boot dryers, and accessory ports for drying gloves, face masks and SCBAs are included.
 Our patented turnout gear dryers are designed to dry gear quickly—getting firefighters back to action fast.
 NFPA compliant, Ram Air PPE Dryers are built with the highest quality components.
 We strive to set standards beyond any competitor’s fire gear dryers.
 Our goal is to provide unmatched customer service and quality firefighter turnout gear dryers that ensure fire gear is in top operating condition—ultimately preserving the safety of firefighters and those they serve.

 TURNOUT GEAR DRYERS

 Ram Air Turnout Gear Dryers safely and quickly dry all turnout gear and accessories including helmets, gloves, boots, face masks and SCBAs.
 Our PPE gear dryers are available in 4, 6 or 8-unit models with a touchscreen control that enables ambient or heated-air drying.
-All models align with gear manufacturer requirements and comply with NFPA 1851/FEMSA recommendations for drying gear.
+All our turnout gear dryers align with gear manufacturer requirements and comply with NFPA 1851/FEMSA recommendations for drying firefighter turnout gear.